agmmnn/awesome-blender/README.md

 - [COLMAP](https://colmap.github.io/) : Reconstruct 3D models from ordered or unordered image collections automatically. [![][repo]](https://github.com/colmap/colmap)
 - [3DF Zephyr Free](https://www.3dflow.net/3df-zephyr-free/) : is free version of 3DF Zephyr photogrammetry software for personal use.
 It comes with some limitations.
 - [MicMac](https://github.com/micmacIGN/micmac) : is a free open-source photogrammetric suite that can be used in a variety of 3D reconstruction scenarios.
+- [Display.land](https://get.display.land/) : Turn your phone into a 3D camera that turns any physical space into a 3D space that can be used with AR/VR.

 ### Texture/Material [^](#table)
 - [ArmorPaint](https://armorpaint.org/) : Open-Source 3D PBR Texture Painting Software. [![][repo]](https://github.com/armory3d/armorpaint)